JoelNiklaus/LegalDatasets/model_cards/raw.githubusercontent.com_huggingface_huggingface_hub_main_src_huggingface_hub_templates_modelcard_template.md

 ### Direct Use and Downstream Use

-You can use the raw model for either masked language modeling or next sentence prediction, but it's mostly intended to be fine-tuned on a downstream task.
+You can utilize the raw model for masked language modeling since we did not perform next sentence prediction.
+However, its main purpose is to be fine-tuned for downstream tasks.

-Note that this model is primarily aimed at being fine-tuned on tasks that use the whole sentence (potentially masked) to make decisions, such as sequence classification, token classification or question answering.
-For tasks such as text generation you should look at model like GPT2.
+It's important to note that this model is primarily designed for fine-tuning on tasks that rely on the entire sentence, potentially with masked elements, to make decisions.
+Examples of such tasks include sequence classification, token classification, or question answering.
+For text generation tasks, models like GPT-2 are more suitable.

+Additionally, the model is specifically trained on legal data, aiming to deliver strong performance in that domain.
+Its performance may vary when applied to non-legal data.

 ### Out-of-Scope Use